 Instead of being afraid of digital, churches like yours should lean into it.
 This is one of the secrets of Crossroads Church, which I have included as one of my top five innovative churches in America.
 Crossroads leaned into digital.
 Digitally, they can be the church for anyone.
 People can be location-independent and still be discipled via digital methods.

-We talked about this stat in Part Two of The Digitally Resilient Church.
-Still, it’s worth revisiting: Crossroads found that people who show hybrid tendencies, being involved in the church digitally and physically, show a higher level of discipleship than those who attend only physically.
+Crossroads found that people who show hybrid tendencies, being involved in the church digitally and physically, show a higher level of discipleship than those who attend only physically.
 Consider this: Embracing digital options and integrating them into the church’s mission can complement the physical experience.

 This is the model of a hybrid church: one where digital makes the church better.
 It’s not an add-on; it’s the main ingredient.
-During Part Six of The Digitally Resilient Church, we’ll talk with Matt Welty, CTO of Crossroads Church, about the road and transitions Crossroads has faced to become a pinnacle example of a hybrid church.
+During Part Six of The Digitally Resilient Church, we’ll talk to Matt Welty, CTO of Crossroads Church, about the road and transitions Crossroads has faced to become a pinnacle example of a hybrid church.

 The OPPORTUNITY for a HYBRID CHURCH